Newsflash: Four of the top ten foreign films that appeared in 2018 are French!

 If we were discussing American cinema, we might quip Who was that masked man?, a reference to Batman.

-As we are discussing French cinema, we'd like to know: who are your French favourites of the big screen?
+As we are discussing French cinema, we'd like to know: who are your French favourites of the movie world?

-From Simone Signoret to Vincent Cassel; from Jacques Audiard to Jean Pierre Jeunet: let us tell you about ours!
+From Simone Signoret to Vincent Cassel; from Jacques Audiard to Jean Pierre Jeunet: let us tell you about our favourite actors of French nationality!

-Or click here to find out why cinema is a national obsession in France.
+Or click here to find out why cinema is so popular it is a national obsession in France.

 The Scandalous Ones

-For some reason, it always seems that women get embroiled in scandal more so than do men.
+For some reason, it always seems that famous women get embroiled in scandals more than famous men.

-Whether over political views, activism or amour, these three women have used their clout to make headlines that had nothing to do with their acting.
+Whether over political views, activism or who they get married with, these three women made headlines that had nothing to do with their acting, but unfortunately, more to do with their private life.

 The daughter of stage and voice actress Renée-Jeanne Simonot, Ms. Deneuve is known for her many film roles as well as her liberal political views.

-She made her film debut at the tender age of 14 years, but did not gain recognition until her breakout role in 1964, when she took the lead role in The Umbrellas of Cherbourg.
+She made her film debut at the tender age of 14 years, but did not gain recognition until her breakout role in 1964, when she took the lead role in a beautiful movie called The Umbrellas of Cherbourg.

-Although prolific in her acting career, This hard-working actress also has her own fashion line, designing eyeglasses, shoes and jewellery.
+Although prolific in her acting career, This top-class actress also has her own popular fashion line, designing eyeglasses, shoes and jewellery.

 You would think she would be too busy to excite any scandal, wouldn't you?